MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

 <!--more-->

 I've never liked "going to the gym," although I've forced myself to do so in order to stay healthy.
-But a few years ago I found something that I prefer greatly.
+But a few years ago I found something that I prefer.
 It began with Crossfit in 2011.
 Crossfit was *fun* for me.
-I enjoyed not only the challenge of pushing myself, but also the others around me, the minimalism of the equipment, and of course the results.
-I started Crossfit after my kids were born and I was in terrible shape: weak, fat, sleep-deprived, very low cardiovascular capacity.
+I enjoyed not only the challenge of pushing myself, but also the friendly competition with others around me, the minimalism of the equipment, and of course the results.
+I started Crossfit after my kids were born and I was in terrible shape: weak, fat, sleep-deprived, low cardiovascular capacity.
 After a couple of years of Crossfit, I was much fitter overall, and way stronger, than I'd ever been.

 But after a few years of Crossfit, I wasn't gaining any ground.
 I couldn't go to the gym every day, and the exercises were a little too intense; I had a lot of other demands on my life and couldn't recover properly, so I felt like all I was doing was beating the hell out of my body and staying sore.
-And driving to the box, working out, and showering and getting back to my life was just taking too much time.
+And driving to the box, working out, showering, and getting back to my life was just taking too much time.

 I was also increasingly unwilling to subject myself to the [potential of injury](/blog/2014/01/20/crossfit-safety/) that I've seen there.
-I had to take some time off to rehabilitate some minor stress injuries I sustained myself.
+I had to take some time off to rehabilitate some minor stress injuries.
 Afterwards, instead of returning to Crossfit, I did Crossfit-style workouts at a traditional gym.
 The years at Crossfit had taught me well that I can do an intense workout anywhere, anytime, with limited or no equipment.

 But I hated it, because I hate gyms.
-Aside from people looking at me like I was a nuisance all the time (boy, had I forgotten the cultural difference between Crossfit and an ordinary gym!), it just wasn't much fun.
+Not only did people look at me like I was a nuisance all the time (boy, had I forgotten the cultural difference between Crossfit and an ordinary gym!), it just wasn't much fun.
 And it was expensive.
 I ended up going to the gym just to force myself to commit to a workout: show up